MalusGreen/LeapText/README.md

 # LeapText

 An application that uses motion detection to allow the user to use their hands to write text, and send it to friends on Facebook and Twitter.
+Project for HackTheValley 2017.

 ## Getting Started